Neel E. Kearby: Death

 On March 5, 1944, Kearby took off on a combat patrol with Captain William D. Dunham and Major Samuel Blair to search for Japanese aircraft.
 Flying his personal aircraft "Fiery Ginger IV" he proceeded towards the Tadji area.
 They spotted enemy aircraft over Wewak, and intercepted three Kawasaki Ki-48s of the 208th Sentai approaching Dagua Airfield.

 Kearby opened fire on one aircraft, but did not observe it to go down and made a complete circle to attack it again.
-While performing this maneuver, he was attacked by a Ki-43 Oscar from the 77th Sentai before wingman Dunham could shoot it down.
+While performing this maneuver, he was attacked by a Ki-43 from the 77th Sentai before wingman Dunham could shoot it down.
 Kearby's P-47 crashed into the jungle below.
 Afterwards, Dunham and Blair unsuccessfully searched for him until they ran short on fuel and returned to Saidor Airfield.

 Kearby was observed by local people on the ground to have escaped by parachute and as he descended he became tangled in a tree and died of bullet wounds from the attack.
-His remains were found in 1947 by a Royal Australian Air Force search team, but they were left unidentified for two more years.
+His remains were found in 1947 by a Royal Australian Air Force search team, but they were not identified until two years later.
 He was buried in Sparkman-Hillcrest Memorial Park Cemetery in July 1949.

 Personal life

 Kearby was married to Virginia Cochran, née Shoemaker (1919–1989).
 They had three children; Robert (1939–1974), John (1941–1977) and Kenneth (1942–1974).
-All of them died in aircraft accidents.
+All of the children died in unrelated aircraft accidents.